daria-serkova/aws-cdk/audit-services/audit-as-service-streaming-firehose/architecture/README.md

 The following System Context Diagram provides a high-level overview of how the solution interacts with external entities, including users, third-party services, and other systems within the organization.

 ![System Context Diagram](system-context-diagram.png)

-# Architecture Highlights

-For most large-scale Audit as a Service architectures, Firehose based solution is sufficient and more straightforward to use if/when:

-- If your primary goal is to store audit logs in S3, Elasticsearch, or Redshift for later analysis and you don’t need to process each event immediately.
-Firehose is designed for **near real-time data delivery**: it delivers data with a slight delay, typically ranging from seconds to minutes, rather than instantly.
-This is ideal for scenarios where data freshness is important but absolute real-time processing is not required.
-- When you need a straightforward, fully managed pipeline for moving audit logs from the ingestion point to a storage solution.
-Firehose is designed for near data delivery with minimal configuration.

-In following cases, consider [Kinesis solution](#):

-- If your system needs to react in **real-time** to security or compliance events, such as triggering alerts or automated actions when specific types of audit events are detected.
-- When integrating with systems that require continuous real-time data flow, such as real-time dashboards or monitoring systems.

 # Technology Stack